Foster Care and Adoption

 If you are interested in learning more about becoming a resource for Alexandria children and teens, attend an upcoming information session.

 At this time, all Information Sessions are being held virtually or by phone until further notice.
-Please contact Christine Levine at Christine.email@example.com to learn more about becoming a foster parent, also referred to as resource parent.
+Please contact Nikki Jacks at firstname.lastname@example.org to learn more about becoming a foster parent, also referred to as resource parent.
 See the brochure on becoming a foster parent or call the Resource Home Recruiter at 703.746.5858 for more information.